-- (i) 70 new dwellings of a mix and type of housing for which there is a demonstrated need, including smaller family homes and sheltered housing: - (ii) One site to the east of the Powerplus site to accommodate 40 dwellings plus a car park for the school; - (iii) One site to the west of the Powerplus site to accommodate 30 dwellings plus an extension to the adjacent recreation ground: - (iv) A landscape Appraisal which will then inform appropriate design and suitable screening/landscaping to minimise any negative impact on the surrounding landscape, including visual screening around the School Road employment site and; - (v) A design and layout which protects and enhances the listed buildings including their setting including suitable screening/landscaping.
+- (i) 70 new dwellings of a mix and type of housing for which there is a demonstrated need, including smaller family homes and sheltered housing; - One site to the east of the Powerplus site to accommodate 40 dwellings plus a car park for the school; - One site to the west of the Powerplus site to accommodate 30 dwellings plus an extension to the adjacent recreation ground; - (ii) A landscape Appraisal which will then inform appropriate design and suitable screening/landscaping to minimise any negative impact on the surrounding landscape, including visual screening around the School Road employment site and; - (iii) A design and layout which protects and enhances the listed buildings including their setting including suitable screening/landscaping.
+Development must conserve, and where appropriate, enhance the significance of heritage assets (including any contribution made by their settings).
+Designated heritage assets close to the site includes the Grade II School Farmhouse.